usask-arg/sasktran2/docs/sphinx/source/users_guide/emissions.md

 (_users_emissions)=
 # Emissions

-To include any type of emissions as part of the radiation force, they must first be enabled in the configuration.
+To include any type of emissions as part of the radiation source, they must first be enabled in the configuration.

 ```{code-cell}
 import sasktran2 as sk